Pacifica California – San Francisco’s Nearest Beach Town

 Tres Leches Cake - Puerto 27 Peruvian Kitchen & Pisco Bar

-Lunch on the last day was at Puerto 27 Peruvian Kitchen & Pisco Bar (reviews) right by the Pacifica Beach Hotel.
+Lunch on the last day was at Puerto 27 Peruvian Kitchen & Pisco Bar (reviews), right by the Pacifica Beach Hotel.
 We ate family style, so I can’t tell you what I had, but I can tell you it was great.
-We had beef, chicken, and a vegetarian entrée.
+We had beef, chicken, and a vegetarian entree.
 Dessert was a lovely and very, very, very sweet tres leches cake.

 Locals also recommended breakfast at Breakers on Rockaway Beach.

-Railroad buffs might want to visit Gorilla Barbeque located in an old boxcar, or P-Town Coffee which is in an old caboose (neither from the Ocean Shore Railroad).
+Railroad buffs might want to visit Gorilla Barbeque, located in an old boxcar, or P-Town Coffee, which is in an old caboose (neither from the Ocean Shore Railroad).

 Where to Stay